 Keeping your coolant

 Use coolant rather than water, and make sure the level is between the minimum and maximum markers.
 Damage from a frozen engine can be expensive to fix, so why take the chance?
-We’ve got some great value coolant to keep your engine ticking over nicely!

 The benefits of battery care